-PROSPECTUS SUPPLEMENT SUMMARY
+SUMMARY

-This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+This summary highlights information contained elsewhere in this prospectus or incorporated by reference in this prospectus.
 This summary does not contain all of the information that you should consider before deciding to invest in our common stock.
-You should read this entire prospectus supplement and the accompanying prospectus carefully, including the "Risk Factors" section contained in this prospectus supplement and our consolidated financial statements and the related notes and the other documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
-Unless we have indicated otherwise, or the context otherwise requires, references in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference herein and therein to "we," "us," "our," "Vertex," and the "Company," or similar terms are to Vertex Pharmaceuticals Incorporated, a Massachusetts corporation, and its subsidiaries.
+You should read this entire prospectus carefully, including the "Risk Factors" section contained in this prospectus and our consolidated financial statements and the related notes and the other documents incorporated by reference in this prospectus, together with the additional information about us described in the sections entitled "Available Information" and "Incorporation by Reference," before purchasing our common stock.
+Unless we have indicated otherwise, or the context otherwise requires, references in this prospectus or the documents incorporated by reference herein and therein to "we," "us," "our," "Vertex," and the "Company," or similar terms are to Vertex Pharmaceuticals Incorporated, a Massachusetts corporation, and its subsidiaries.